m0dzi77a/jetson-nano-drone-surveillance/README.md

 and we need to change the datatype of the videoinput so the detection will work. but its pretty easy because jetson utils cuda does this.

+## Update will be coming soon

+trying to increase performance with threading

+## meanwhile thinking about my own trained neuronal network